pybites/pybites.github.io-source/content/guest-django-blog-challenge-article.md

 I've been "learning" and "programming" in Python for a while now, but I still find it very difficult to build projects.

-I've always wanted to build because I think that I don't have enough knowledge and experiences to make them happen.
+I've always wanted to build because I think that I don't have enough knowledge and experience to make them happen.

-I've learned enough to be able to help others in my school and workplace from time to time, but new enough that I still get distracted by the next shiny package I hear about on a podcast or twitter.
+I've learned enough to be able to help others in my school and workplace from time to time, but I still get distracted by the next shiny package I hear about on a podcast or twitter.

-So I began to devour articles and biographies of various tech giants and best programmers on the planet, started following them on twitter and github.

 ## What changed

 Fortunately I saw [Pybites' challenge post](https://twitter.com/pybites/status/1249635354736541697).

-When I looked at it, I thought this challenge is tough, but I will give it a try.
+When I looked at it, I thought this challenge was tough, but I was determined to give it a try.

 Today I can't believe I solved the challenge even beyond the scope of what was asked.

-I made a [Django blog](https://github.com/developerayyo/django-blog).
-You can modify it to your taste and I believe it will be a great way to start you django journey.
+For the challenge I created a [Django blog](https://github.com/developerayyo/django-blog), which you can modify to your taste.
+I believe it's a great way to start your django journey.

-The main piont here is: you need to get started, persist through, and work with what other developers have created, and contribute to open source.
+The main piont here is: you need to get started, persist through, and work with what other developers have created, contributing back to open source.

 Do those things and you will be among the best developer out there.

 ## Lessons learned

-I learned that it's one thing to build Django app locally and it's another thing to be able to deploy it for productions successfully.
+I learned that it's one thing to build a Django app locally, it's another thing to be able to successfully deploy it for production.

-I learned the basics of bootstrap framework.
+I also learned the basics of the bootstrap framework.

+Some challenges I faced:

-Challenges I faced: serve my static and media files through amazone S3.
+- Serve my static and media files through amazone S3.

-I'm not really a fan of frontend development, so I had a difficult time setting up my template views and making them responsive, using CLI to interact with my S3 bucket, the PostgreSQL database and deployment to Heroku (check it out [here](https://devayo.herokuapp.com/blog/)).
+- I'm not really a fan of frontend development, so I had a difficult time setting up my template views and making them responsive.

+- Using CLI to interact with my S3 bucket.

+- Setting up the PostgreSQL database.

+- Deployment to Heroku (you can check it out [here](https://devayo.herokuapp.com/blog/)).

-In brief, the project itself was a real challenge for me.
+This project itself was a real challenge for me!

 ## Overcoming these challenges

-I overcame these challenges through lots of research online, patience and persistence.
+I overcame these challenges through a lot of research online and patience.

-I persisted because of I am passionate about solving problems and building solutions.
+My passion for solving problems and building solutions made me persist through.

 ![Blog sample](images/Developerayo.png)

 ## Blog features

-I had quite a lot of fun:
+As you can see I had quite a lot of fun:

 - Admin Interface